openpublishoperation/devops-learn-pr/docs/git/git-at-scale.md

 We recently
 [announced](https://blogs.msdn.microsoft.com/bharry/2017/05/24/the-largest-git-repo-on-the-planet/)
-that the entire Windows codebase has moved to a single Git repo that is hosted on Visual Studio Team Services.
+that the entire Windows codebase has moved to a single Git repo that is hosted on Azure DevOps.
 This migration presented us with some very interesting scale challenges to solve, ranging from issues inherent in the Git protocol and object storage, to the performance of the git command line, to workflow challenges for a team of that size